What People Really Need for Life Today

 - 3 min read

-What do people need for life in the twenty-first century?
+What people really need for life today goes beyond life's necessities.
 Abby Watkins lists the necessities.
 They include an adequate food supply, water free from pollutants and diseases; facilities to dispose of human waste, adequate healthcare, shelter, education, and access to information.1 As you will soon see, these things are clearly insufficient to provide complete satisfaction and contentment.

 Forty-four percent of Americans say they are “very satisfied” with the way things are going in their personal life, the lowest in Gallup’s trend since 2001.2 That means fifty-six percent are not, even though the aforementioned necessities are all being met for most.
 That suggests people need more for life, and many of them never find it.